SandraRudeloff/Sandi_Sandkorn/content/scripts/Visualize Germany's Population using lonboard.md

 ---
-title: Visualize Germany's Population using lonboard
+title: Notebook - Visualize Germany's Population
-draft: true
+draft: false
 tags:
 ---

-# Visualize Germany's Population using `lonboard`
+You can download and explore a hosted version of the notebook <font color="#c0504d">**[here].**  </font>.
+Also, please note, the interactive `lonboard` maps are not displayed on this site.

+---
 In this notebook we’ll use the [`lonboard`](https://developmentseed.org/lonboard/) library to visualize Germany’s population data, which consists of approximately 3 million polygons.
 By the end, you'll know how to create interactive maps of large spatial datasets directly in Jupyter notebooks.

 ## Imports